d3ska/d3ska.github.io/_posts/2021-11-05-list-in-java.md

 Implements the Collection interface.
 It uses a doubly linked list internally to store the elements.
 LinkedList can store the duplicate elements.
+Efficiently utilize memory ,i.e no need to pre-allocate memory, very efficient for fast removal and addition of elements, but has slower iteration of elements as compared to ArrayList.
 It maintains the insertion order and **is not synchronized**.
 In LinkedList, **the manipulation is fast because no shifting is required.**